Adidas Samba sizing is pretty straightforward once you understand one thing: Sambas are narrow.

 They’re still a bit snug in the toe box even in the 9.5, which tells you how narrow this model really is, but it’s much more comfortable than my true size.
 I feel like in a perfect world, a 9.75, if that existed, would have been ideal.

-Because the leather is soft, I’m confident they continue to break in and adapt to my foot over time.
+Because the leather is soft, I’m confident they will continue to break in and adapt to my foot over time.
 For me, going half a size up strikes the right balance between length and width comfort.

 Related:

-You can also check out my How Do Vans Fit article, because Vans have that same flat, low-to-the-ground feel that Sambas are known for.
+You can also check out my How Vans Fit article, because Vans have that same flat, low-to-the-ground feel that Sambas are known for.

 If you’ve ever found Vans snug through the toe box, that experience will probably feel familiar here.